iCliniq Logo

 Introduction

-The use of glucocorticoids is widespread in practically all medical subspecialties.
-Exacerbation of chronic obstructive pulmonary disease, acute gout, chemotherapy regimens, bacterial meningitis, and fetal lung maturation in pregnant women are indications of short-term acute steroid therapy.
-Chronic glucocorticoid use is beneficial for the following disease processes: inflammatory bowel diseases, autoimmune conditions, neurologic diseases like multiple sclerosis and myasthenia gravis, and pulmonary illnesses like idiopathic interstitial pneumonia, hypersensitivity pneumonitis, and sarcoidosis.
+Glucocorticoids are commonly used in nearly every medical subspecialty.
+Exacerbation of chronic obstructive pulmonary disease, acute gout, chemotherapy regimens, bacterial meningitis (an inflammation caused by a bacterial infection of the meninges, the membrane that covers the brain and spinal cord), and fetal lung maturation in pregnant women are indications of short-term acute steroid therapy.
+Chronic glucocorticoid use is beneficial for the following disease processes: inflammatory bowel diseases, autoimmune conditions, neurologic diseases like multiple sclerosis and myasthenia gravis, and pulmonary illnesses like idiopathic interstitial pneumonia, hypersensitivity pneumonitis (a particular kind of allergic response that results in lung inflammation), and sarcoidosis (an inflammatory disease that results in granulomas in a variety of organs, most frequently the lymph nodes and lungs).

 More recently, the immune system has been modulated after solid organ donation with the help of prolonged glucocorticoid medication.
-Although glucocorticoids are frequently given for their ability to reduce inflammation and the immune system, they also have a number of typical metabolic adverse effects, such as diabetes, hypertension, and osteoporosis.
+Although glucocorticoids are frequently given for their ability to reduce inflammation and the immune system, they also have several typical metabolic adverse effects, such as diabetes, hypertension (high blood pressure), and osteoporosis (weakening of bones).
 The complication known as steroid-induced diabetes mellitus (SIDM) has been identified.
 A patient with or without a history of diabetes mellitus who uses glucocorticoids may develop steroid-induced diabetes mellitus, which is characterized by an abnormal rise in blood glucose.

 What Are Steroids?